costimasca/pharmaceuticalNLP/README.md

 # Information extraction on drug dosage

 Information extraction system that returns quantity and measuring unit given a natural language description of the dosage for a farmaceutical drug.
+The model is based on python's CRF implementation, crfsuite.
+Part-ofspeech tags were obtained with nltk.

 For more details, read the pdf in the Report folder.

 ## Getting Started